opencadc/caom2/bifrost/README.md

 and constructs URLs to the global `raven` service (which in turn will redirect the caller to one of the copies of the specified file).

-The optional _readGrantProvider_ configures `bifrost` use the grant provider(s) (multiple can be specified) to predict that the caller will be authorized when using generated links.
+The optional _readGrantProvider_ configures `bifrost` to use the grant provider(s) (multiple allowed) to predict that the caller will be authorized when using generated links.
 In adddition to CAOM metadata that grants access, this will be used to determine a value for the DataLink _linkAuthorized_ field.